Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Related work

-Similar to Megaface, other data sets have been released with the specific purpose of facilitating the training of face detection models.
-Two such data sets are the WIDER FACE data set \citep{yang2016wider}, comprising 32,203 images, and the Multi-Attribute Labelled Faces (MALF) data set \citep{faceevaluation15}, comprising 5,250 images.
+Similarly to Megaface, other data sets have been released with the specific purpose of facilitating the training of face detection models.
+Two such data sets are the WIDER FACE data set \cite{yang2016wider}, which comprises 32,203 images, and the Multi-Attribute Labeled Faces (MALF) data set \cite{faceevaluation15}, which comprises 5,250 images.
 Both of these data sets have been carefully collected, ensuring ethical collection practices, and each image has been labeled to indicate the precise location of faces within the images.
-However, both data sets are exclusively suitable for face detection tasks.
-They cannot be directly employed for any other AI training tasks without additional processing and relabeling of the images.
+However, both data sets are exclusively suitable for face detection tasks and cannot be directly employed on any other AI training tasks without additional processing and relabeling of the images.

-IMDB-WIKI \citep{Rothe-IJCV-2018} consists of 523,051 face images.
-These images were obtained from two well-known websites (IMDB and Wikipedia), which provide images from the public domain.
+IMDB-WIKI \cite{Rothe-IJCV-2018} consists of 523,051 face images, which were obtained from two well-known websites (IMDB and Wikipedia) providing images from the public domain.
+Nevertheless, this data set is only labeled for age estimation.